Xtended99/NoteTaker/README.md

 NoteTaker Toolr

-  Please use the following link to see published version of this repository https://xtended99.github.io/TeamInfoBuilder/
+  Please use the following link to see published version of this repository t https://xtended99.github.io/NoteTaker/

-  The home for this project lives at the following link at GitHub https://github.com/Xtended99/TeamInfoBuilder
+  The home for this project lives at the following link at GitHub https://github.com/Xtended99/NoteTaker

   Heroku Access https://